open-policy-agent/opa/docs/devel/DEVELOPMENT.md

 ## Development

-The development guide has become part of the Contributing documentation and can be found [here](https://www.openpolicyagent.org/docs/edge/contrib-development/).
+The development guide has become part of the contributing documentation and can be found [here](https://www.openpolicyagent.org/docs/contrib-development/).